 Which Brain Targets Should Be Used to Implant the DBS Lead?

 - There are three brain targets that have been FDA approved for use in PD.

 - The most commonly utilized brain targets include the subthalamic nucleus (STN) and the globus pallidus interna (GPi).

 - Target choice should be tailored to a patient’s individual needs.

 - There are many ongoing studies that will help refine target choice for individual patients.

 - Although the picture is not yet clear on the issue of target choice, the STN does seem to provide more medication reduction, while GPi may be slightly safer for language and cognition.

-View pictorial representations of each of the three main DBS targets used in Parkinson’s disease (figures were used with permission of Dr. Okun).
+View pictorial representations of each of the three main DBS targets used in PD (used with permission of Michael S. Okun, MD).

 - You have had PD symptoms for at least five years.